Montgomery County, Maryland: Roads

 Poor transportation was a hindrance for Montgomery County's farmers who wanted to transport their crops to market in the early 18th century.
 Montgomery County's first roads, often barely adequate, were built by the 18th century.

-One early road connected Frederick and Georgetown.
-There was a road that connected Georgetown and the mouth of the Monocacy River.
+One early road, Maryland Route 355, connected Frederick and Georgetown.
+There was a road, Maryland Route 190 that connected Georgetown and the mouth of the Monocacy River.
 Plans to continue the road to Cumberland did not come to fruition.
 Another road connected the Montgomery County Courthouse with Sandy Spring and Baltimore, and one other road connected the courthouse with Bladensburg and Annapolis.

 The county's first turnpike was chartered in 1806, but its construction began in 1817.
 In 1828, the turnpike was completed, running from Georgetown to Rockville.
 It was the first paved road in Montgomery County.

 In 1849, the Seventh Street Turnpike (now called Georgia Avenue) was extended from Washington to Brookeville.
 The Colesville–Ashton Turnpike was built in 1870 (now parts of Colesville Road, Columbia Pike, and New Hampshire Avenue).

 The United States Army Corps of Engineers built the Washington Aqueduct between 1853 and 1864, to supply water from Great Falls to Washington.
 The aqueduct was covered in 1875, and it became known as Conduit Road.
 The Union Arch Bridge, which carries the aqueduct across Cabin John Creek, was the longest single-arch bridge in the world at the time it was completed in 1864.
 The road is now named MacArthur Boulevard.

-Major Highways and Roads
+Major highways and roads

 Bus

 Montgomery County operates its own bus public transit system, known as Ride On.
 Major routes closer to its rail service area are also covered by WMATA's Metrobus service.

-The county began building a bus rapid transit (BRT) system along US 29 in 2018.
-The system has been providing service between Silver Spring and Burtonsville since 2020; more routes are planned.
+The county also operates a bus rapid transit (BRT) system named Flash.

 The Corridor Cities Transitway is a proposed BRT line that would provide an extension of the Red Line corridor from Gaithersburg to Germantown, and eventually to Frederick County.